 - Once a day, gently drain the colored water out of the jar** and refill with fresh distilled water.
 Replace lid and place back in the cool spot.
 Do Not Shake

 - Continue this process until the plant no longer leaches color and the water remains clear.
-This can take between 3-8 days depending on many things.
+This can take anywhere between 3-12 days depending on many things.

 - Gently drain the water and discard.